RON CRABB BIO

 Capitalizing on his hyper-realism technique and love of film, Ron entered the visual FX industry and was hired at Cinesite in Hollywood in 2002.
 His first film was ‘X Men 2’ working on vfx concepts and matte paintings.
 He continued freelancing in the film industry working with Christov Effects on many feature films (see IMDB link below), and soon received membership into the exclusive VFX Society where he was also nominated for matte paintings in the film ‘Speed Racer’.
 Ron has continued working in television VFX with Ring of Fire, Milne FX, Engine Room and numerous others.
 In 2008 Lynda.com did a ‘Creative Inspirations’ documentary on his work (see link below).

-In 2011 a new opportunity came along to work at Big Fish Games in Seattle, again utilizing his devotion of realism to amplify the companies “Mystery Case File” projects, doing environmental illustrations using Cinema 4D and Photoshop.
+In 2011 a new opportunity came along to work with Big Fish Games in Seattle, again utilizing his devotion to realism by creating environments and animations for the companie's “Mystery Case File” and "Hidden Expedition" projects, doing environmental illustrations using Cinema 4D and Photoshop.

-Throughout his career in entertainment Ron has also been successfully selling his original oil paintings through well known art galleries in both Scottsdale, Arizona and Vail, Colorado.
+Throughout his career in entertainment Ron has also sold his original oil paintings through well known art galleries in both Scottsdale, Arizona and Vail, Colorado, as well as directly to collectors.

 Currently, Ron is freelancing in gaming, TV and Film visual effects, and digital illustration.